cherrytwist/cherrytwist/docs/technical-design.md

 Templates support is high up the backlog for the platform, as it is important that key entities (e.g. Space, Subspace, Subspace, Project etc) can be instantiated based on a particular template.

 Key areas where we expect that templates support will be useful include:
-* Lifecycles: what is the lifecycle (also sometimes referred to as process) that your entities should follow?
-What do each of the states mean?
-What actions should be triggered e.g. if a Subspace is approved?

 * Posts: what are the key posts for a Subspace / Subspace that need to be captured within a given Subspace / Subspace?
 * Community: what type of community do you intend to create?
 What User groups make sense?
 * Whiteboards: what collaboration canvases should be available and what is the goal of each canvas?
+* Innovation Flows: what is the lifecycle (also sometimes referred to as process) that your entities should follow?
+What do each of the states mean?
+What actions should be triggered e.g. if a Subspace is approved?
 * (later) what are custom credentials / actions that can be carried out within a particular context?

 The management of Templates needs to be both at the global level (global catalog), as well as locally controllable i.e. that a Space can provide a defined set of options (e.g. what Lifecycles can be used).